Applying For 2023-25 Entry

 After successfully going fully online last year, we are still in the process of finalising our assessment for this year.
 It may be online, it may be in person at UWC Atlantic or it might be a mix of both.
 We will keep you updated on the format as soon as we can!

-However the format, the Final Assessment will take place in mid-December 2021.
+However the format, the Final Assessment will take place in mid-December 2022 and January 2023.
 During the assessment, shortlisted candidates will meet each other and be asked to participate in group challenges, discussions, activities and games, alongside a personal interview with two UWC GB assessors.

 Candidates must be able to attend the Final Assessment to continue with their application.